-Life expectancy in Glasgow is lower than Scotland as a whole and residents of Glasgow will become unhealthy at a younger age, and live longer with health issues, than the Scottish average.
+Life expectancy in Glasgow is lower than Scotland as a whole and residents of Glasgow will become unhealthy at a younger age and live longer with health issues, than the Scotlish average.
 The earlier people become unhealthy, the sooner they are likely to access services from the IJB to support them to remain within their own homes and local communities.

-72.9 YEARS
+73.3 YEARS

-2016-17 life expectancy for a Glasgow male
+life expectancy for a Glasgow male

-compared to 77.4 years for a Scottish male (a difference of 4.5 years) 78.2 YEARS compared to 81.3 years for a Scottish female (a difference of 3.1 years)
+compared to 77.0 years for a Scottish male (a difference of 3.7 years)

+78.7 YEARS

-2016-17 life expectancy for a Glasgow female
+life expectancy for a Glasgow female